Skip to content

 Program Overview

-Why Our 100% Online M.S. in Education – Curriculum & Instruction Stands Out
+Why our 100% online M.S. in Education – Curriculum & Instruction stands out

-The Master of Science in Education (MSE) in Curriculum & Instruction is designed to prepare practicing teachers for licensure in such areas as Director of Curriculum and Instruction, Special Education or Gifted and Talented.
+The Master of Science in Education in Curriculum & Instruction is designed to prepare practicing teachers for licensure in such areas as Director of Curriculum and Instruction, Special Education or Gifted and Talented.

 Students in this master's degree program focus on areas of learning that include: